 Donations in excess of the amount needed will be used for other Peacemakers Trust research and education work.

-In 2018, Peacemakers Trust director Catherine Morris plans a sabbatical from January to April 2018 to conduct research and writing on religion, rights and conflict in Canada.
-She plans to examine Canadian law and selected cases in light of Canada's international human rights obligations.
+In 2018, Peacemakers Trust director Catherine Morris began a project of research and writing on religion, rights and conflict in Canada.
+She is examining Canadian law and selected cases in light of Canada's international human rights obligations.
 While the focus will be on Canadian cases involving the right of religious communities and indigenous peoples to manifest their religion or belief, the international law discussed applies to situations affecting peoples and communities around the world.
-Planned results will be a bibliography and a paper.
-From January to March 2018, her sabbatical will be conducted under the auspices of an unfunded Community Sabbatical Fellowship with the University of Victoria Centre for Studies in Religion and Society (CSRS).
+Planned results are a bibliography and a paper.

 The manifestation of religion or belief has created flash-points of controversy in two disputes considered by the Supreme Court of Canada in 2017.
 One is a conflict involving Canada’s right to equality and the prohibition of discrimination on the basis of sexual orientation, and the right to freedom of conscience and religion.
 Another case involves the unsuccessful attempt of the Ktunaxa Nation to persuade the Supreme Court of Canada of the First Nation’s right to freedom to manifest the Nation's religion or belief in particular territories sought by developers for a ski resort.
 These and other Canadian cases and associated scholarship concerning freedom of conscience and religion have been centred on the Canadian Charter of Rights and Freedoms(Charter) with some references to international human rights law.
 This study aims to expand on this work by comparing Canadian case law and scholarship with Canada’s international human rights law obligations.